FabioAnsaldi/Tic-Tac-Toe-React/README.md

 ######

 ## Environment
-Now you can run Production environment and see the final result result or if you want you can edit the project by running it through the developing environment
+Now you can run Production environment and see the final result or if you want you can edit the project by running it through the developing environment

 ######